swfiua/gotu/docs/abhot.rst

  A Brief History of Time
 =========================

-It is helpful to compare `The Geometry of the Universe`_ to Stephen Hawking's, A Brief History of Time.
+It is helpful to compare *The Geometry of the Universe* to Stephen Hawking's, A Brief History of Time.

-A best selling book that aimed to be accessible to a very wide audience, aiming to explain nothing other than the history of the universe.
+A best selling book that aimed to be accessible to a very wide audience, aiming to explain nothing less than the entire history of the universe.

-Published in 1988, some 30 years have passed, since Fred Hoyle's, `notu`_.
+Published in 1988, some 30 years have passed, since Fred Hoyle's, *The Nature of the Universe*.

 It is a period during which observational astronomy has made dramatic strides.